iasonstas/react_layout/README.md

 ## SCSS

-Enterprise projects could have a folder with scss or css that can be handled by a css developer For this project I chose the approach:
+For this project I chose the approach:
 Scss in the same folder with the component.
 Like Next css with folder structure /styles/<name>.module.css